 - Switch off the flame and take away the pan from the stove-top.

 - After a while transfer it to the serving bowl and let it cool at room temperature.

 - Cover with lid or cling film to avoid the layer forming on top.

 - Once cool, keep it in the refrigerator to chill for 3-4 hrs and then serve garnished with rest of the almonds and some more nuts of your choice.

 - If you like it warm, serve in individual serving bowls garnish with nuts.

-If you like my work, then do hit the follow button and subscribe to the blog to get notifications on new posts and share the blog with your loved ones.
-I promise won't spam your mailbox ?.
+If you like my work, then add you mail id in the box below and HIT the SUBSCRIBE button to get notifications on new posts and share the blog with your loved ones.

 Thanks for stopping by!!
 Keep coming back!!